transitmatters/regional-rail-schedule-generator/docs/README.md

 # Regional Rail Schedule Generator

-This project is a collection of tools and scenarios for generating regional rail schedules.
+Generate a new GTFS schedule bundle for a proposed new MBTA service

-## How to update GTFS Bundles
+### How to update GTFS Bundles

 To update the GTFS bundles, you need to pull down a bundle for a specific date, and then re-run the scenario generation.

 ```bash
 make build date=YYYY-MM-DD
 ```
 This will update all files under `data/` for GTFS both present and for each scenario

-## How to add new stop
+### How to add new stop

 In order to add a completely new stop, you'll need to define an Infill Station.